 6Computer science technical elective requirement: Students in the BS in computer science program must take three technical courses (for a minimum total of 9 credits) in computer science coursework.
 All courses must be numbered 4000 and above.

 7General elective requirement: Students must complete 24 credits in general elective courses.
-All courses transferred to the University as credit by examination, e.g., Advanced Placement (AP) or International Baccalaureate (IB) credit, must have the explicit, documented approval from the faculty or.
+All courses transferred to the University as credit by examination, e.g., Advanced Placement (AP) or International Baccalaureate (IB) credit, must have the explicit, documented approval from CS faculty.
 Both technical and non-technical courses from across the University can be used to meet these requirements; however, they must meet the following guidelines:

 a.
-Courses that can be taken for a variable number of credits are allowed and can be combined toward the minimum of 24 credits.
+Courses can be combined toward the minimum of 24 credits.
 Lifestyle, Sport, and Physical Activity (LSPA) courses do not count toward SEAS degree requirements.

 b.
 Variable topics (typically 1099) and special topics courses outside of Computer Science require advisor approval.